Call It Whatever (song): Composition

-"Call It Whatever" has been described as a classic autotune-assisted bubblegum pop anthem that is radio friendly and has reminiscences of previous Disney stars.
-The song is an upbeat, flirty pop tune with a playful nature.
+"Call It Whatever" has been described as a "an upbeat, flirty pop tune with a playful nature."
 Thorne's debut has been called "mainstream" and "following in the footsteps of many Disney Channel stars before her."

 Lyrically, Thorne said the song is about "a boy and a girl that didn't really know what to call [their relationship] so they're calling it whatever because they don't care what anybody else calls it."

 Critical reception

 Alex Kritselis from Bustle.com gave a mixed review, describing the song as "hardly a masterpiece" also saying "In fact, in many ways, it's kind of a disaster.
 Thorne's barely there vocals are absolutely dripping with auto-tune.
 At times, she barely even sounds human.
 And yet… the song is so damn catchy."

 Thorne gained a lot of comparisons to other Disney stars who started music careers similarly to Thorne.
 She denied the comparisons by saying "I don't think about anything close to that.
 I don't think, 'Well, Miley went this way, and Selena went that way, so I have to go in the middle.
 That's not it.
 I'm just being me.
 My song is called 'Call It Whatever.'
 You can call me whatever, if you like me or not like me.
 I really don't care."